History of Sex in Cinema:

 The two were forced to adapt to the harsh climate of the Australian outback after their father committed suicide during a picnic.
-They were fortunately saved when aided by an adolescent Aboriginal boy (David Gumpilil), who was engaged in his ritualistic 'walkabout' (to prove his manhood and mark his entrance into adulthood).
+They were fortunately saved when aided by an adolescent Aboriginal Black Boy (David Gumpilil), who was involved in his ritualistic 'walkabout' (to prove his manhood and mark his entrance into adulthood).

 After overcoming self-consciousness and civilization's social conventions, the Girl engaged in a lengthy nude swim in a natural lagoon pond (with non-gratuitous full frontal nudity) - a symbol of her sexual awakening, although this would lead to tragic circumstances for the older aboriginal boy.